jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 Either way, you have to systematically remove any reminder of the person from your life until you're able to deal with them without the intense, parasympathetic reaction.

-Controlling your environment is one of the keys to getting unstuck in life and also applies in this situation, check that blog out [here](https://edlatimore.com/how-to-get-unstuck-in-life/).
+Controlling your environment is one of the keys to getting unstuck in life and also applies in this situation.

 ## 5\.
 Don't have sex with your ex